 Image by macrovector_official on Freepik

-Scope out what other salons in your neighborhood charge to get a feel for average rates.
+Scope out what other hair salons in your neighborhood charge to get a feel for average rates.
 The average haircut in US salons could be anything from $10 to $90, and men’s cuts can be somewhere between $15 and $40 on average.

-Factor in your location, target market, and the level of expertise your salon brings to the table when you set your prices.
-Check out what makes your salon stand out – special services, standout customer experience, and industry recognition.
+Factor in your location, target market, and the level of expertise your hair salon brings to the table when you set your prices.
+Check out what makes your hair salon stand out – special services, standout customer experience, and industry recognition.
 These can justify bumping up your prices.

 Make sure customers know your prices – on your website and in your salon.
 Make a price list with all your services, their prices, and any extra charges for add-ons or upgrades.
 Being open about your prices builds trust and means no nasty surprises for customers.